ManApart/quest-command/notes.md

 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?
 - JSON should be 100% inheritable
+ - What about lists?
+What is removed, overwritten, appended?

 ### Combat